Dietary Modification Appeal Process

 - Contact your religious leader to provide documentation detailing the specifics of the diet requirements.
 Please send this documentation to Residence Life, email@example.com or faxed to (612) 330.1266.

 Please meet with the dining services staff to determine how A’viands can meet the needs of your particular diet.
-Contact the General Manager of A’viands, Josh Ahrens, who can be reached at firstname.lastname@example.org, office: 612.359.6476 or by cell: 612.716.8519, to set up a meeting time.
+Contact the General Manager of A’viands, Daniel Meyer, who can be reached at firstname.lastname@example.org or in the office at 612.359.6475 to set up a meeting time.

 A drop in meeting where you do not discuss all options may not count as fulfilling this requirement.
 You may bring an advocate to this meeting.
 In the meeting you will be asked to provide specific information on what you can and cannot eat, and any other dietary restrictions.